 People who live in Rio de Janeiro are known as Cariocas.
 You have the regular Cariocas, and the ones that were born and raised there, the so-called ‘Cariocas da gema’.
 The word comes from an indigenous language, Tupi-Guarani, spoken by the native Tupi tribes who lived in the region, before the Portuguese colonists arrived.

 Apparently, when members of the ethnic Tupinambá tribe saw white settlers building a warehouse on the beach of Flamengo, they called the building akari oka, house of the white man.
 From akari oka the word Carioca was distilled and is still being used today.

 The name Rio de Janeiro

 The name Rio de Janeiro means literally river of January.
 The popular explanation for this is that when a Portuguese expedition sailed into the Bay of Guanabara for the first time, to ‘discover’ Rio de Janeiro, they thought the bay was a broad river.
 This was on the first day of January in 1502.
 However, historians are not very impressed with this explanation.
-The Portuguese were excellent navigators; why would they mistook a bay for a river?
+The Portuguese were excellent navigators; why would they mistake a bay for a river?
 Experts say the word rio was preceded by ria, which in the past meant entrance to a bay, in other words: first there might have been Ria de Janeiro, which became Rio de Janeiro.